opencoweb/coweb-jsoe/docs/api.rst

 	.. js:attribute:: OTRemoteOperation.name

-		The name of the collaborative object that is being changed.
+		**(string)** The name of the collaborative object that is being changed.
 		This indicates to the remote peer what data structure to apply this operation to.

 	.. js:attribute:: OTRemoteOperation.value